nmshd/documentation/_docs_explore/42-transport-layer.md

 Abbreviated: FIL

-A file is an Enmeshed representation of any binary-large object (BLOB).
+A file is an enmeshed representation of any binary-large object (BLOB).
 Handling files is similar to handling tokens, the big difference is, that tokens provide a means to share structured content whereas files are uploaded to and downloaded from the backbone by the help of binary transfer methods.

 The actual file is then shared by a file reference to a recipient.
 Files can be short-lived or long-lived, depending on the business case - use the expiresAt property to define the expiry of a file.